pomkos/dynamic_biking/README.md

 4. `Step 1`: Click save at the bottom of the page
 5. `Step 2`: Clip files as needed, then click save at the bottom of the page
 6. `Step 3`: Follow instructions to edit and run MatLab script
+7. `Step 4`: Basic data exploration, optional

 # MatLab script

-The scripts used in MatLab for ApEn, SamEn, SpecEn analysis require the MinGW compiler.
+The scripts used in MatLab for ApEn, SamEn, SpecEn analysis require the MinGW compiler (all entropy analysis) and the Signal Processing Toolbox (SpecEn analysis only).
 This requires logging into MatLab using an account.

+## MinGW compiler

 1. Open MatLab
 2. Click `APPS` tab